Jul 18, 2025

 5m

-Repeat the SFB wash Go to and Go to
+Repeat the SFB wash and

 Keep on magnet and remove all supernatants.
 Pulse centrifuge and remove any residual SFB.
 There is no need to air dry the beads after SFB washes.